-The Path of the Planets has been extended by the creation of the Path of the Universe, a further 450 meters of path through the woods which – also keeping the Observatory of Col Drusciè as its point of reference – allows the visitor to ideally stroll through the entire universe, both in terms of space and of time.
+The Trail of the Planets has been extended by adding the Trial of the Universe, a 450 m loop through the forest which allows excursionists to stroll through the entire universe, both in terms of space and of time.

-Along this path, 10 large info panels, carefully positioned, gradually illustrate the main characteristics of heavenly bodies including stars, nebulae, clusters and galaxies, all represented on the familiar dimensional scale of 1/10 billion, already used in the Path of the Planets.
-The path can be travelled in either direction, i.e. either from the lowest part upwards, and thus beginning the imaginary journey from the Big Bang and the creation of the Universe and up to today, that is our Sun, positioned at the Observatory, or alternatively vice versa, travelling backwards in time and space.
+10 large panels are positioned along the route illustrating the stars, nebulae, clusters and galaxies, in the same scale used in the Trail of the Planets.
+The itinerary can be walked in either direction, i.e. either upwards, and thus starting the imaginary journey with the Big Bang and the creation of the Universe and up to today, arriving at our Sun positioned at the Observatory, or alternatively, travelling backwards in time and space.

-In the latter case, you encounter the closest stars first (Sirius and The Pleiades) and then move away among the spirals of the Milky Way, among nebulae and clusters (M42 and M13).
-After an imaginary journey of 2 million light years, you reach the nearest galaxy to the Earth, Andromeda (M31), the clusters and super clusters of other galaxies and distant quasars (3C273), and on to the furthest borders of the Universe when everything that we know of today – matter, time and space – did not yet exist.
+In the latter case, you encounter the stars closest to us first (Sirius and the Pleiades) and then move on among the spirals of the Milky Way, among nebulae and clusters (M42 and M13).
+After an imaginary journey of 2 million light years, you reach the nearest galaxy to the Earth, Andromeda (M31), the clusters and super clusters of other galaxies and distant quasars (3C273), and on to the furthest borders of the Universe when matter, time and space did not yet exist.